-My dad’s funeral started with God Bless America and ended with the poem above.
-When I see these things, something still resonates.
-My father wasn’t perfect by any stretch, but after almost 25 years, what my siblings and I talk about is the things he loved and stood up for.
-The energy he put it into his passions, no question, is still very much alive.
+My dad’s funeral started with “God Bless America” and ended with the poem above.
+When I hear these things, something still resonates.
+My father wasn’t perfect by any stretch but, after almost 25 years, my siblings and I talk about the things he loved and stood for most.
+No question, the energy he put it into his passions is still very much alive.

-My dad loved Tchaikowski, the Ravinia Music Festival, fireworks, golf and the United States of America.
+My dad loved Tchaikowski, the Ravinia Music Festival, fireworks, golf, and the United States of America.
 He cried like a baby and threw his hands in the air with things like the canons blasting and the French retreat in the 1812 overture, the 1980 “Miracle on Ice” in Lake Placid, and when men landed on the moon.

-Those moments of his hands in the air, tears streaming down his face are carved into my memory.
+Those moments of his hands in the air, tears streaming down his face, are carved into my memory.

-A friend recently lost her beloved dad; shortly after he died she texted;
+A friend recently lost her beloved dad.
+Shortly after he died, she texted:

 “My dad was the kind of person that made everything seem like it was going to be ok.
 He had such humor and kindness.
 He grew up with nothing and appreciated every single thing he had in life, but mostly he loved and appreciated his family.
 The world seems much less happy without my awesome dad in it.”

-I remember after my cousin’s mom died, she said “I know this is going to sound weird but I felt like my mom went inside me after she died.”
-I think I said something like, ‘I think she probably did.’
+After my cousin’s mother died, she said, “I know this is going to sound weird, but I feel like my mom went inside me after she died.”
+I said something like, “I think she probably did.”
 Oddly, I could relate.
-If you’ve lost a parent you might have had the same sense of feeling like you are carrying on their legacy, their influence.
-Their energies remain nearby, and in your heart.
-Some call it spirit; the Buddhists call it karma.
+We who’ve lost parents may sense we are carrying on their legacy, their influence.
+Their energies remain nearby and in our hearts.
+Some call it spirit.
+The Buddhists call it karma.

 “We see ourselves as one element in the continuation of our ancestors and as the link to future generations.
-When we see in this way, we know that by taking good care of our body and consciousness in the present, we are taking care of all generations past and future.”
+When we see in this way, we know that by taking good care of our body and consciousness in the present, we are taking care of all generations past and future.

 “Think of a plum tree.
 In each plum on the tree there is a pit.
 That pit contains the plum tree and all previous generations of plum tree.
 The plum pit contains an infinite number of plum trees.
 Inside the pit is an intelligence, the wisdom that knows how to become a plum tree, how to produce branches, leaves, flowers and plums.
 It cannot do this on its own.”

-~ Thich Nhát Hánh
+– Thich Nhát Hánh